 3. Emerald Green and Cherry Blossom Pink

 This is another delightful pair of hues.
-Give your house the look of spring romance with the high contrast between a light color and a rich and bold one.
+Give your house the look of spring romance with the high contrast between light color and a rich and bold one.
 And to provide your home a more luxurious appearance using emerald green and Sakura pink, throw in some gold and white for the metal hardware and trimmings.

 4. Burnt Sienna and Kiwi Green